awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 Certain OS updates are marked as **Required**\.
 If you defer a required update, you receive a notice from Amazon RDS indicating when the update will be performed\.
 Other updates are marked as **Available**, and these you can defer indefinitely\.

 The maintenance window determines when pending operations start, but does not limit the total execution time of these operations\.
 Maintenance operations are not guaranteed to finish before the maintenance window ends, and can continue beyond the specified end time\.
 For more information, see [The Amazon RDS Maintenance Window](#Concepts.DBMaintenance)\.

+For information about updates to Amazon Aurora engines and instructions for upgrading and patching them, see [Amazon Aurora MySQL Database Engine Updates](AuroraMySQL.Updates.md) and [Amazon Aurora PostgreSQL Database Engine Updates](AuroraPostgreSQL.Updates.md)\.

 ## Applying Updates for a DB Cluster<a name="USER_UpgradeDBInstance.OSUpgrades"></a>